folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 :width: 600px
 :align: center
 ```
 That is a bit more reasonable.
-If this were an A-type star with even broader Balmer lines you might want to reduce the degree to 2 or even 1!
+If this were an A-type star with even broader Balmer lines you might need to reduce the degree to 2 or even 1!

 ### Fit points in telluric lines
 You may occasionally find some fit points being placed inside telluric lines.
 This usually only happens in places where a lot of telluric lines blend together, so that there is no good continuum in a region of spectrum.
-We exclude those regions in an order, again with the `exclude range` button (which is especially useful if you choose to adjust the bin widths later on).
+We exclude those regions, again with the `exclude range` button.
 For example let’s exclude the region around 759 nm.

 ```{image} normplot_images/telluric_a.png
 :alt: Telluric band causing a problem